tgc-bot/FourAcesContracts/Membership.md

     information MAY be redacted to ensure confidentiality.

-67. The MOA, via Investigations, will decide the outcome of any dispute of who wins – though in this very limited case, it acts as a recommendation to Casino Management.
+67. The MOA, via Investigations, will decide the outcome of any dispute of who wins – though, in this very limited case, it acts as a recommendation to Casino Management.

 # Ministry of Loans